nilsojc/nilsojc/README.md

 ## Hi there!
 My name is Nilso.
-I am an IT Professional/Cloud Practicioner. 👋
+I am an IT Professional/Cloud Practitioner. 👋
 ---

 <h2>📂 Information Technology Projects</h2>